jechecue/first-one/logoMakerSpace/index.md

 Its look&feel seems more simple and prettier but it has less types of shapes to be used.

 ## Conclusions
-It has surprise me that as far as I know, there is no online open source (or at least free) raster editor.
+It was a surprise for me not finding an online open source (or at least free) raster editor.
 The only one I found was Photopea but it is propietary.
+Regarding the process of designing a logo and using the software I realized there are some powerful open source apps around.
+I have used Gimp in the past with a lot of satisfaction but this time I preferred to try an online editor.
+The experience has been also satisfactory.